 At Smile Cliniq, we strive to ensure the techniques, instruments and materials we use will minimise any tooth extraction risks to our patients.
 Please note, any side effects and complications are uncommon to rare with tooth extraction.
 Also, some of the complications associated with tooth extraction risks are no different to any other extractions or oral surgery that you may have experienced previously, the difference being you are now more aware of them.

 There may be some pain or discomfort as well as swelling that follows a tooth extraction procedure and this may require pain killers to be administered.
 There may also be some bleeding of the socket following the procedure.
 This is usually minor and is easily controlled by applying pressure to the area with a pack given at the time of the extraction.

-Occasional to Rare RISKS of Tooth Extraction:
+Occasional to Rare Tooth Extraction Risks:

-- Infection of the extraction socket (dry socket).
-This may cause some pain and discomfort, but is usually easily managed by the oral surgeon/dentist
+- Infection of the extraction socket (dry socket); this may cause some pain and discomfort but is usually easily managed by the oral surgeon/dentist.

 - Possible muscle stiffness (trismus) after extraction.

 We want to ensure that all patients that we provide treatment for feel comfortable at all times and are aware of the complications involved with dental surgery.
 Tooth extraction risks are at a minimum and we want you to feel confident in undergoing this type of surgery if you require it.

 If you have any queries surrounding the tooth extraction risks that you read here, please don’t hesitate to contact us to find out more and we’ll be happy to explain further.